 The crimes against human life, especially against the humanity of the unborn child, will never cease unless we demand their end, their complete and unequivocal end.
 This is the hour to stand in solidarity with the unborn.
 Let us be united in this effort, bearing witness to Truth.

 Click here to pray the “Prayer of Reparation for the Murder and Abuse of Unborn Children,” composed by HLI.
 In the next couple of weeks leading up to May 31, visit HLI’s website for details about the Day of Reparation.
-The prayer is available in English, Spanish, Italian, French, German, and other languages.
-It is in PDF format, so it can be downloaded, copied, and distributed.
+The prayer is in PDF format, so it can be downloaded, copied, and distributed.

 Let us unite through this act of prayer and reparation, standing in solidarity against the evil of abortion and its death-peddling industry.
 With God’s grace, we will bring an end to these crimes against human dignity and inaugurate a Culture of Life.